NLnetLabs/unbound/doc/unbound.conf.rst

 :ref:`domain-insecure<unbound.conf.domain-insecure>` and for
 :ref:`local-zone: \<name\> nodefault<unbound.conf.local-zone.type.nodefault>`
 for the zone if it is a locally served zone.
-The insecure clause stops DNSSEC from invalidating the zone.
+The :ref:`domain-insecure<unbound.conf.domain-insecure>` option stops DNSSEC from invalidating the zone.
 The :ref:`local-zone: nodefault<unbound.conf.local-zone.type.nodefault>` (or
-:ref:`transparent<unbound.conf.local-zone.type.transparent>`) clause makes the (reverse-) zone bypass Unbound's filtering of :rfc:`1918` zones.
+:ref:`transparent<unbound.conf.local-zone.type.transparent>`) option makes the (reverse-) zone bypass Unbound's filtering of :rfc:`1918` zones.